jenast/NBBM_data_export/NBBM_GBIF_to_BMS_export.md

     ## # … with 23,548 more rows, and 5 more variables: end_time <chr>,
     ## #   temperature <dbl>, cloud <dbl>, wind <lgl>, completed <dbl>

-The the corresponding operation on the transect level (survey square).
+Then the corresponding operation on the transect level (survey square).
 We first select the columns of interest.

 ``` r